elpaso/qgis-connect-plugin/docs/intro.rst

 Working with local repository
 -----------------------------

-If plugins repository specified as path, *Boundless Central* plugin will create additional menu entry in *Plugins → Boundless Central* menu called *Manage plugins (local folder)*.
+If plugins repository specified as path, *Boundless Connect* plugin will create additional menu entry in *Plugins → Boundless Connect* menu called *Manage plugins (local folder)*.
 This menu entry should be used when user wants to install plugins from Boundless local (directory-based) repository.